-Someone told me it is important to make marijuana butter, oil, or other infusions from cannabis because just eating the plant can be harmful, but then I found another article that makes capsules from ground up decarboxylated flowers.
+Is it harmful to eat marijuana flowers?
+A friend told me it is important to make marijuana butter, oil, or other infusions from cannabis because eating the marijuana plant can be harmful.
+But then I found another article that makes capsules from ground up decarboxylated flowers.
 I am so confused!
 Which is right?

-You’re not alone if you are confused.
-There is A LOT of inaccurate and conflicting information out there for sure, and a lot of the people holding themselves up as experts do not know what they are talking about.
+That said, you’re not alone if you are confused.
+There is A LOT of inaccurate and conflicting information out there for sure.
+Even from a lot of the people holding themselves up as experts.
 This is one of the biggest reasons I do these videos and why I created my online courses.

 Eating the cannabis plant itself, whether decarboxylated or in its raw nonpsychoactive state, is not harmful, so that part of the information you got is far off the mark.